Are you ready to make some festive memories this holiday season? Start by making your own diy advent calendar!

 You know that cringing moment when you remember it's December 1st and you haven't yet managed to make that advent calendar you promised your kids last year?

 Well, I do.
 My kids have kept asking me for a 'real' advent calendar.
 With real little treasures in them, not just the usual store-purchased chocolate advent calendars (which they sometimes end up finishing off too soon haha!)

 But this year, I put a stop to it.

 I have made an advent calendar sewing pattern.
 That REAL one!
 Actually two.
 But this one's my favorite and I want YOU to be able to sew it too!
 I made a tutorial that's easy and quick.
 It's just perfect!

 Real pockets, real little treasure spaces for kids.
 Actually, I might stuff them full with little trinkets, some diy gifts, and some chocolate, and little bits of treasure hunt tasks.
 Oh the options are limitless!
-Bottom line, there is no need to buy an advent calendar this year.
+In short, now you can sew your own advent calendar.
+No need to buy an advent calendar this year.

-The finished size of this diy advent calendar pattern is 22" wide by 20" tall, and each of the 24 pockets is 3" by 3" size.
+The finished size of this diy fabric advent calendar pattern is 22" wide by 20" tall, and each of the 24 pockets is 3" by 3" size.
 The pockets are flat.

 Scroll down for cutting directions that will show you how to cut pieces to make your own advent calendar from yardage.
 I used the new Christmas Adventures collection designed by Bev of The Flamingo Toes for Riley Blake Designs.
 Loved this beautiful fabric.
-The green bicycles are my absolute favorite!
+The green bicycles are my absolute favorites!

 Get it done ahead of time, and you'll be looking forward to when the advent can start.
 This tutorial is pretty easy to use, let's gather the supplies: